cmtchssn/Dissertation/README.md

 ### Day 039
 I'm trying to format the path so all of the slashes are facing the same way.
 I think Unity web request needs a full path name to work, so just having Asset/Audio\bangs\bang.wav won't work.
 I've made some progress with `Replace("\\","\");` and `Application.dataPath`, but am done for the day.

+### Day 040
+So, I need to make a modular path to the audio folder because a harcoded-string will only work on one computer.
+I'm going to try to get `Application.dataPath` to work for me in a modular manner, and research what it takes to open folders/files on any device playing the build of the scene.

+I'm incredibly close.
+The file paths are acting fine now that I have added "/" to the end of each string, which forces the directory path to follow "/" format instead of "\".
+The coroutine is working as planned and I have a `List<AudioClip>[]` so I can call an audio clip like so, `clippyArray[0][0]`.
+The problem, I think, is that I am asking to change the `AudioSource.clip` to `clippyArray[0][0]` before `clippyArray[0][0]`'s lists are populated.
+I keep getting errors that say the Index was out of range.
+So if I call for index [0][0], and it is out of range, that means it doesn't exist yet.
+I don't know how to arrange them yet.
+Real quick, I'm going to try to make an if statement and see what happens.
+Holy shit that worked.
+I made a `clipReady` bool set to false that turns true after the coroutine finishes.
+If it is true then, `clippyArray` can be called as the new audio clip!
+Finally, I can read audio from a folder!

 ---

 ### Jesse Meeting 001